Knitting procrastination is a real thing. For all my knitters out there, knitting procrastination is something we all know intimately.

 Today we’ll talk about ways we self-sabotage our knitting time.
-I’ll even help you find ways to kick procrastination in the nuts and get back to knitting.
+I’ll even help you find ways to stop procrastinating and get back to knitting.

-Here are five things you might be doing:
+Here are some things you might be doing:

-These are just five ways you might be encouraging your knitting procrastination.
-Now let’s talk about how you can overcome it.
+These are just some of the ways you might be encouraging your knitting procrastination.
+Now let’s talk about how you can overcome procrastination.

 5 Tips to Help You Start Knitting

 Ok, you can go ahead and finish reading this post but after that, get off the computer.
 Seriously.

 It can be hard to stop searching for Ravelry patterns or ideas.
 It’s normal to be curious about what your fellow knitters are knitting on Instagram or Facebook.
 You may even want to check your local yarn shops to see what’s in stock or what’s on sale.

 I get it.
 It’s hard.
 There are just so many distractions.
 Personally, I work from home so I know all about distractions.

 What helps me stay focused is making a plan for the days of the week.
 Nothing too severe, just something to keep me focused and rewarded.